Rahi165/Product_recommandation_analysis/README.md

 -- Find prod_ids with which the original user has interacted -> observed_interactions
 -- For each similar user Find 'n' products with which the similar user has interacted with but not the actual user.
 -- return the specified number of products.

+### 3) Model based Collaborative filtering

+Objective -
+- Provide personalized recommendations to users based on their past behavior and preferences, while also addressing the challenges of sparsity and scalability that can arise in other collaborative filtering techniques.
+-
+Outputs -
+- Recommend top 5 products for a particular user.

+Approach -

+- creating a CSR (compressed sparse row) matrix from the product rating matrix.
+Since only the non-zero values need to be saved, this is done to reduce the amount of memory and processing time used.
+- taking the sparse or csr matrix and applying singular value decomposition (SVD) on it.
+A matrix's dimensionality can be decreased by applying the SVD matrix decomposition technique.
+In this instance, the product rating matrix's dimensionality is decreased to 50 latent features using the SVD.
+- use SVD to determine each user's expected rating.
+The U matrix, the sigma matrix, and the Vt matrix are multiplied to provide the expected ratings.

+### Evaluating the model :
+- Calculate the average rating for all the movies by dividing the sum of all the ratings by the number of ratings.
+2, Calculate the average rating for all the predicted ratings by dividing the sum of all the predicted ratings by the number of ratings.
+- Create a DataFrame called rmse_df that contains the average actual ratings and the average predicted ratings.
+- Calculate the RMSE of the SVD model by taking the square root of the mean of the squared errors between the average actual ratings and the average predicted ratings.